DataDog/documentation/content/en/tracing/faq/profiling_migration.md

     **Note** If you are using `-Ddd.profiling.api-key-file` flag, do not specify it during service invocation as it is also deprecated in version 0.55.

-4. Ensure `Ddd.profiling.enabled` flag or `DD_PROFILING_ENABLED` environment variable is set to `true`.
+4. Ensure `-Ddd.profiling.enabled` flag or `DD_PROFILING_ENABLED` environment variable is set to `true`.
 Update to your service invocation should look like:

     ```shell
     java -javaagent:dd-java-agent.jar -Ddd.profiling.enabled=true -jar <YOUR_SERVICE>.jar <YOUR_SERVICE_FLAGS>